 Day(s) of the rotation are designated as serology days.
 Students observe serological testing and then after observation the student can perform serological tests with direct supervision.
-(See daily schedule for types of serology testing to be performed - if available at the clinical site.)
 Students also spend days practicing the processing and plating microbiological specimens, observing the technologists reading culture plates, performing identification of organisms on practice cultures and unknown cultures, doing organism identification from blood cultures, and performing TB, fungal and parasitological identification as available at the clinical site.
 The student can work independently on practice and unknown cultures receiving help on both practice cultures and unknown cultures.
 The final practical unknown cultures are done independently and feedback is received on them when they are completed and turned in for grading.
 The last day is spent at the college taking a final written examination.

-The student's Pass/Fail grade is calculated based on the following: C
+The student's Pass/Fail grade is calculated based on the following: Competencies (Skills and Knowledge)